ot4i/ace-demo-pipeline/demo-infrastructure/README.md

 # Infrastructure for ACE pipeline demo

 Various applications, scripts, and Dockerfiles for the pipeline demo.
-These files are not specific to this application, and would normally reside elsewhere and be shared by multiple application projects, but the demo is more self-contained if we keep them here.
+Some of these files are not specific to this application, and would normally reside elsewhere and be shared by multiple application projects, but the demo is more self-contained if we keep them here.

 ## Docker images